Skin Cancer

 Understandably, the primary concern with our club is the apparent risk of developing skin cancer and/or wrinkly skin later in life.
 In case you’ve been living under a rock (and unfortunately out of the sun), overexposure to ultraviolet rays is shown to have negative long-term effects since it penetrates the skin and can negatively alter your DNA.
 We see why you would be hesitant, so allow us to explain.

-We at Baggin’ Rays have only have one word of advice: Consistency is Key.
+Consistency is Key.
 Leading reports suggest that MODERATE ultraviolet exposure over extended periods of time is associated with sufficient Vitamin D levels, resistance to future harmful rays, and a 100% chance of beautiful sun-kissed skin without the unwanted redness.
 Did you burn after 1 minute?
 Try 5!
 Well then how about 10!?
-After slowly working your way up with MODERATE sunbathing, you will be able to sunbathe comfortably knowing that you’re using the sun to your benefit.
+After slowly working your way up with MODERATE tanning, you will be able to sunbathe comfortably knowing that you’re using the sun to your benefit.

 Harvard Health , Enviro Medica , Science Direct , Life Hack